 All Vertus students who live at least 1.5 miles from school are entitled to transportation services.
-Transportation is provided by the home district of the student.
-Families must complete and submit a transportation form every year for their district in order to receive these services.
-Though it is the responsibility of the family to arrange transportation, we work with families to understand bus routes, answer questions about transportation, and address transportation safety concerns.
+The home district of the student provides transportation.
+Families must complete and submit a transportation form every year for their district to receive these services.
+Though it is the family's responsibility to arrange transportation, we work with families to understand bus routes, answer questions about transportation, and address transportation safety concerns.